igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 	When the view is larger than the visibility window, the **dynamic coverage track is blank** because the alignments have not been loaded and therefore the coverage cannot be computed.

 Alternatively, you can provide a file containing **pre-computed coverage data**.
 When this option is used, the track displays coverage at **all zoom levels** including at the whole genome and chromosome view.
-To generate the extended coverage data file, use the [igvtools](../../tools/igvtools_ui.md) **count** command on the alignment file to create a TDF file.
+To generate this coverage data file, use the [igvtools](../../tools/igvtools_ui.md) **count** command on the alignment file to create a TDF file.
 The resulting file can be associated with the alignment track by one of the following: